Mischa-Koevoets/ASP.NET-Portfolio/CONVENTIONS.md

 Authorization:
         Use User.Identity.IsAuthenticated to restrict access to certain actions or UI elements.
         Ensure links to sensitive actions (e.g., "Create Project") are displayed only to authenticated users.

+# 3. Naming Conventions
+## 3.1 Classes

+Use PascalCase for class names.
+Example: Project, Tag, AccountController.

+## 3.2 Methods

+Use PascalCase for method names.
+Example: Create, Edit, Delete.

+## 3.3 Variables

+Use camelCase for local variables and method parameters.
+Example: projectName, tagList.

+## 3.4 Files and Folders

+Use singular names for folders unless referring to a collection conceptually.
+Example: Model, Controller.

+## 3.5 View Files

+Use the action name as the view name.
+Example: Create.cshtml for the Create action in the ProjectController.

 # 4. Database and Models
 ## 4.1 Database Context